View Nepal in Detail

 Trip Overview

-The Bhutan tour is one of the most enriching, peaceful, and amazing tours.
-Due to its lush green valleys, surrounded by towering mountains, natural beauty, and ancient monasteries perched on cliffs, it has become more famous among travelers.
+The 5-day Bhutan tour can be the one you are looking for, as it is one of the most enriching, peaceful and amazing tours you have ever done.
+As you pass through the lush green valleys surrounded by towering mountains, you will experience the beauty of the tour and get to know ancient monasteries perched on cliffs.
+Due to these reasons, this tour has become more famous among travelers.
 These 5 days in Bhutan will lead you to a splendid journey ahead.

 Trip Highlights

-- Tiger’s Nest Monastery (Taktshang Goemba) is the most iconic and recognizable site, situated 3,120 meters above sea level on a cliffside.
+• Visit Tiger’s Nest Monastery (Taktshang Goemba) is the most iconic and recognizable site, situated 3,120 meters above sea level on a cliffside.

-- Scenic views of mountains such as Dochula Pass and Himalayan Peaks.
+• Observe the scenic views of mountains such as Dochula Pass and Himalayan Peaks.

-- Visit the Takin Preserve in Thimphu to see Bhutan’s national animal, the Takin, and other animals such as sambar deer, barking deer, and wild boar.
+• Visit the Takin Preserve in Thimphu to see Bhutan’s national animal, the Takin, and other animals such as sambar deer, barking deer, and wild boar.

 Itinerary